andresteingress/gript/README.md

 ----

 Once installed, you can modify *gript-aliases.groovy* to add/remove aliases.
-This file is a Groovy file with an *arguments* variable to be used for accessing the commands arguments (starting at 0 for the first argument).
+This file is a Groovy file with an *arguments* variable to be used for accessing the command arguments (starting at 0 for the first argument).

+Gript scripts are executed with the following pre-defined variables and functions:

+* *GRIPT_HOME* refers to the Gript installation directory
+* *WORKING_DIRECTORY* refers to the current working directory from which the alias or function was called
+* *griptHome(String fileName)* used to lookup files in the installation directory
+* *workingDirecory(String fileName)* used to lookup files in the working directory

 ```groovy
 gri="gradle install"